David I. Armendariz, MA, Advisory Board Member

 Terry Mercier has been an active and supportive member of GAN since 2006.
 He has volunteered at more than 100 GAN events.
 He is a leader, tirelessly setting up events and cheerfully addressing every needed task.
 While raising his grandson, he enthusiastically volunteered at his grandson’s school and activities.
 He engages with other grandparents and he is a great role model for them.

 Dr. David Monkarsh is a Clinical Child Psychologist who specializes in the diagnosis and treatment of individuals along the autistic spectrum.
 Dr. Monkarsh’s treatment of autism focuses upon both the family system and building community supports that help bridge the gap between home and the community for individuals with developmental disabilities.
 He serves as a consultant to school districts in Orange County and he trains other professionals about how to identify and treat individuals with ASD’s.

 Jacqueline Russell-Garcia, M.Ed., Advisory Board Member

 Jacqueline Russell-Garcia has more than 25 years of special education experience and possesses CTC Approved ASD added Authorization.
-She currently serves as the Career Community Educational Specialist for the Santa Ana Unified School District.
+She served as the Career Community Educational Specialist for the Santa Ana Unified School District.
 In addition to assisting students in transition from school to adult life, Ms. Russell-Garcia serves on the Orange County Autism Regional Task Force and the Orange County Adult Transition Task Force.
-As the parent of a special needs child, she has helped to develop services for students with disabilities since 1983
+As the parent of a special needs child, she has helped to develop services for students with disabilities since 1983.

 Judy Winne, M.A., Advisory Board Member